apiunit/www/README.md

 it's about management in Project
 Businnes knwodlegde in Porject

-Defined Lgoic of Managemetn in Whole Organisation
+Defining Logic of Management in a Whole Organisation.

+The goal is creating responsibly team through doing the project with continuously improving.
++ Definition of units
++ Standardisation
++ Modularisation

-The goal is creating responsibly team around the project which can support each other from 1 day at work on the project.
+Improve the  efficiency from 1 day in first hours at work on the project.
+Learning relationships in a team, cooperation, creating many connections, finding the best units for a single task.

-Flows in organisation.
+## Flows in organisation.

 Definitions of Factors and numbers which we want to reach.